Nossie/Nossie/README.md

 👋 Welcome traveler!

 - 🔭 I’m currently working on Azure, Hosting, Linux/Unix and working at the Nr1 global package delivery company :muscle:
-- 🌱 I’m currently learning Azure Architecture  :man_technologist:
+- 🌱 I’m currently learning terraform :man_technologist:
 - :space_invader:	 they are out there :fist_right: :fist_left:
 - 💬 Ask me about everything or anyone :)
 - 📫 How to reach me: git@nossie.com